-Buying a house can be a tricky endeavour, even if you have had prior experience.
+Buying a house can be a tricky endeavor, even if you have had prior experience.
 For some people, getting the service of an experienced and trusted real estate agent is an integral part of the whole process, making it easier with fewer hassles on their part.

 However, the services of a real estate agent can make a significant dent on one's budget.
 Opting to forgo the services of an agent results in savings which can then be channelled towards further repairs of the property bought or other important expenses.
 That is why some people have chosen to purchase a property directly from homeowners, eliminating the middleman.

-While engaging in the home buying process entails lots of time and effort on the part of the buyer, it is certainly doable and rewarding, if done right.
+While engaging in the home-buying process entails lots of time and effort on the part of the buyer, it is certainly doable and rewarding, if done right.
 Here are a few important tips to consider.

-The first things you should do prior to looking for prospective houses to look at is to determine both the area which you want to live in as well as how much can you afford.
+The first thing you should do prior to looking for prospective houses to look at is to determine both the area in which you want to live in as well as how much can you afford.
 These two are the primary factors that allow you to make a realistic shortlist of houses to look at.
 Don't forget to factor in other costs like association dues and commuting costs.

 Getting pre-approved for a loan prior to entering into negotiations with a home seller can benefit you in two ways.
 First, you'll know exactly how much you can afford.
 Second, when you enter into a negotiation with a buyer, he will perceive that you are acting in good faith.
 Prior to searching for a home, prepare pertinent documents and talk to a lending institution.